sonbyj01/rand_and_send/README.md

 # Rand[om] and Send
-Script written for Yale CCM Daily Prayer Requests
+Script written for [Yale CCM](https://www.yaleccm.org/) Daily Prayer Requests.

-***This only works for Gmail accounts.
+***Note: This only works for Gmail accounts.
 If you want to use another email provider, change the respective smtp address and port.***

+## Synposis
-The script will randomly pick an email from a list and send a Google Form link to that email.
+- The script will randomly pick an email address from a list and send a message to that email.
 The objective is to maintain secrecy on who fills out the Google Form.
-A cron tab script will be created soon so it will send at the same time daily.
-I will also add an error checking mechanism just in case the email fails the first time.
+- The cron tab script will send at the same time daily.
+I also add an error checking mechanism just in case the email fails the first time.

 ## Requirements
 No requirements are needed.
 All the libraries should already be installed.

-## Using this program
-### '.credentials'
+## Necessary Files
+1. **'.credentials'**

 Create a '.credentials' file within the same directory as the script, which should contain the following information:
 ```
 {{ email address }}